ImmuneDynamics/ImmuneDynamics.github.io/workshops/workshops.md

         <p>
           We will be running a series of workshops on computational techniques in high-dimensional cytometry data analysis for
           <i>in person</i> participants of the
-          <a href="https://cytometryconference.org.au/">Australasian Cytometry Society (ACS)</a>
+          <a href="https://cytometryconference.org.au/">Australasian Cytometry Society (ACS) annual meeting</a>
-          annual meeting (7-10 November 2021, Sydney Australia/Hybrid).
+          (7-10 November 2021, Sydney Australia/Hybrid).
 Keep an eye on the
           <a href="https://cytometryconference.org.au/">conference website</a>
           for more information.
           <br />